hakyimlab/TFPred-snakemake/README.md

 # TFPred pipeline

-## Description:
+### Description:
-This pipeline uses ENFORMER and elastic net to train weights for transcription factor-tissue pairs binding, given the reference genome (fasta file) + intervals to predict on.
+This pipeline uses ENFORMER and elastic net to train weights for transcription factor binding in a tissue or cell_type, given the reference genome (fasta file) + intervals to predict on.

-## Author:
+### Author:
 Temi

-## Date:
+### Date created:
 Mon Apr 24 2023

 ## Usage:
+1. Install the conda environment using the file:
+    `conda env create -p <<path to env>> -f software/environment.yaml`
+2. Edit the `config/pipeline.yaml` file.
+Instructions are in here.
-1. Edit the pipeline.yaml file
+3. Edit the `config/enformer_base.yaml` file.
+Instructions are here.
-2. Create your dataframe of TF-tissue pairs --> metadata.txt
-3. Activate conda environment
+4. Activate conda environment:
-4. Run `bash snakerun.sh` (best to run this in a screen or tmux session)
-5. Relax and sip coffee
+    `conda activate <<path to env>>`
+5. Run:
+    `snakemake -s snakefile.smk --configfile config/pipeline.yaml --profile profiles/simple/`